getcarina/getcarina.com/_tutorials/data-stores-mongo.md

     For the containerized MongoDB service, note how you don't care what it's named, what IP address it runs on, or what port it uses.

-1. Run a MongoDB container in a container for ephemeral data storage
+1. Create a database and user

     Export the necessary environment variables for your application.